inv4fee2020/pli_node_conf/README.md

 Misc. scripts for GoPlugin $PLI node setup using the SCRIPT METHOD.

 ### contributers:
-Thanks to all the Plugin discord community for their input / feedback with special mention for;
+Thanks to all the Plugin discord community for their input / feedback with special mention to;
 - @samsam
 - @go140point6
 ---